plone/plone.recipe.zope2instance/README.txt

   Contains settings separated by newlines, with these values:

   - type: any database type supported (postgresql, oracle, mysql)
+  - RelStorage specific keys, like `cache-servers` and `poll-interval`
   - all other keys are passed on to the database-specific RelStorage adapter.

   Example::